chibiboba/JS-120/JS 129/Specifics Study Guide.md

 ##### What it's used for.

-- The prototype chain is used to look up properties, and this is done through **prototypal delegation**.
+- The prototype chain is used to look up and access properties, and this is done through **prototypal delegation**.
 - **Prototypal delegation**: objects lower in the prototype chain delegate property and method access to prototypes higher up in the prototype chain.

 ##### Property Access